Super-Protocol/docs/docs/developers/marketplace_GUI/first-steps.md

 Do not use this account outside of Testnet!

-We generate ERC-20 wallets for use during Tesnet only.
+Super Protocol generates ERC-20 wallets for use during Tesnet only.
 Don't use your Testnet Account wallet elsewhere or put your funds in it.
 The Super Protocol team also has the Private Key to your Testnet Account, so it is not truly yours.

 :::